 I opened my heart to vulnerable children in foster care after working with an IFA in recruitment; I know of the vast profits made from vulnerable children and disagree with it.
-Also, I know that recruiting foster carers is not easy; the recruitment process puts people off, so I started Verve.
+Also, I know recruiting foster carers is difficult; the recruitment process puts people off, so I started Verve.
 I knew there was a better way of recruiting foster carers because we have to listen to what people want rather than dictate.

 Not for Profit Charities need foster carers to help them continue their outstanding support for vulnerable children in their community.
-The Charities are often part of our communities’ fabric, seamlessly offering support when needed most.
+The Charities are often part of our communities’ fabric, seamlessly offering support when needed.
 However, like many great organisations, they are only as good as the people in them; for Charities to be effective, they need foster carers with a shared ethos.

 Foster carers and their Charities have a shared ethos.

 Many “Not for Profit” Fostering charities do not have vast numbers of Foster carers.
 They have fewer foster carers with outstanding skills in caring for children.
 More importantly, they have foster carers with skills, kindness, compassion and time to dedicate to children when they are vulnerable.
 Foster carers who represent charities are valued partners.
 They have a shared ethos; they share similar values, so strong fostering partnerships begin.